Leicester City: From champions to the Championship in seven years? Rob Dorsett assesses the Foxes' demise

 Extending the salary spend was a calculated plan by Leicester's bosses in recent years, to try to bridge the gap and compete with the bigger clubs, and to try to help retain their best players.
 One of the results of that increased spend was the record loss of £92.5m announced by the club in March (caused partly because the sale of Wesley Fofana to Chelsea hadn't come through in those accounts).

-But that salary investment hasn't been matched by performances on the pitch.
+But that salary investment has not been matched by performances on the pitch.

 The club's owners, King Power, were hit hard by the coronavirus pandemic as their duty-free business suffered a huge downturn.
 That has stabilised since, as has been emphasised by the chairman, Khun Aiyawatt, announcing in February that he had written off £194m of debt that the club owed to its parent company.